zaRizk7/abide-demo/README.md

    ```
    Unlike Docker, which uses `-v` to mount directories, Apptainer uses `-B` (or `--bind`) to achieve the same functionality.

-   > On some clusters, certain directories may already be automatically mounted from the host operating system into the container environment.
-In such cases, you may not need to explicitly bind those directories using the `-B` flag.
+   > On some clusters, certain directories may already be pre-mounted from the host operating system into the container environment.
+In such cases, we may not need to explicitly mount those directories using the `-B` flag.

 4. The Apptainer container will run similarly as Docker's and is expected to produce the same output.

 Congratulations!
-You have sucessfully to train and evaluate an Autism classication model with an Apptainer container.
+We have sucessfully to train and evaluate an Autism classication model with an Apptainer container.

-## References
+# References

 [1] *Kunda, Mwiza, Shuo Zhou, Gaolang Gong, and Haiping Lu*. **Improving Multi-Site Autism Classification via Site-Dependence Minimization and Second-Order Functional Connectivity**.
 IEEE Transactions on Medical Imaging 42, no. 1 (January 2023): 55–65. https://doi.org/10.1109/TMI.2022.3203899.